What is a payment gateway provider?

 Many payment gateways and providers claim to be the best for your business.
 The truth is that it mostly depends on the size, competitor comparison, and structure of your company.
 For one-person enterprises or new start-ups, you may be wasting money by paying for a beefed-up payment gateway or merchant payment provider that comes with all the bells and whistles.

-Instead, while your business is steadily taking shape, your eCommerce or online business may only need a gateway or provider that accepts debit card and credit card payments, work easily with POS systems, and integrate with external payment apps such as human resources, analytics, and accounting software.
+Instead, while your business is steadily taking shape, your eCommerce or online business may only need a gateway or provider that accepts debit card and credit card payments, work easily with POS systems, and integrates with external payment apps such as human resources, merchant analytics, and accounting software.

 You’ll also need to factor in fees, as they can quickly add up.
-If you only handle a small number of transactions, then paying a nominal fee now and then won’t hurt your wallet as much.
-However, if your business plans to process larger volumes, then a merchant gateway with a fixed monthly cost for unlimited transactions might make more sense.
+If you only handle a small number of transactions, then paying a nominal fee now and then for a payment gateway won’t hurt your wallet as much.
+However, if your business plans to process larger volumes, then a merchant gateway or payment gateway with a fixed monthly cost for unlimited transactions might make more sense.

 Fondy is the best payment gateway for marketplaces and marketplace merchants.
 When you create a free Fondy account, you’ll get access to Fondy’s best suite of payment products in one simple integration.
 Fondy’s payment gateway processes transactions in over 150 currencies in 200 countries using multiple payment methods, including Open Banking providers across 300+ banks in the UK and EU.